Why your website deserves more attention than your logo (at least to start with)

 As a website designer, I’ve worked with plenty of small businesses at the early stages, and I’ve seen how easy it is to get caught up in spending on the wrong things first.
 Things like perfecting a logo, booking brand photoshoots, or paying for social media tools before you’ve even got a website live.

 Most new businesses face the same challenge: trying to look professional without spending a fortune.
 It’s a balancing act.
-The temptation is to make everything look polished straight away, but not everything needs to be perfect from day one.
+The temptation is to make everything look polished straight away, but not everything needs to be perfect from day one, and don’t beat yourself up about it.

 • People will look you up.
 Whether they find you on social media or through word of mouth, most people will Google you or click a link before they decide to engage with your business.